Introducing a Head component

 You can also use Head in any layout.
 During SSR, a combined list of head tags will be generated and sent along with the page.
 Later during hydration, the client components will take over management of their head tags.

-If you use @primate/liveview to navigate between pages without a full reload, Head will manage its head tags between page changes, automatically removing the tags used by the previous page's components and inserting new ones.
+When you navigate between pages without a full reload, Head will manage its head tags between page changes, automatically removing the tags used by the previous page's components and inserting new ones.
 Tags in pages/app.html won't be managed by Head and will be left intact.

 Use outside of Primate

-As @primate/frontend exports react/Head and solid/Head and has virtually no dependencies, you can use it even if you don't use Primate itself.
+As @primate/react and @primate/solid exports /Head and have virtually no dependencies, you can use it even if you don't use Primate itself.

 Without SSR